TyVik/vkgif/README.md

 # vkgif
-Sample for working with Telegram and Vk
+Sample scripts for working with Telegram and Vk.

+# download.py
+Download all gifs from Vk wall.

+# send.py
+Sending one by one gif to telegram chat.